Creating SEO friendly search results URLs

 http://yoursite.com/property-search/department/residential-sales/maximum_price/500000/

 I think you’ll agree this looks much nicer.
-To benefit from this simply copy the below code into your theme’s functions.php file:
+To benefit from this you use a snippet like so:

 add_filter( 'query_vars', 'propertyhive_register_query_vars' );